yassato/myPlots/README.md

 # myPlots
-A sort of plot functions used by yassato
+An R package including plot functions used by yassato (for private usage).